ntk148v/lets-go/README.md

 * You can definen methods on any type (except on non-local types, this includes built-in types: the type `int` can not have methods).
 * Methods on interface types
     * An interface defines a set of methods.
 A method contains the actual code.
-    * An interface is the definition and the methods are the implementation.
+    * An interface is the definition & the methods are the implementation.
 * By convention, one-method interfaces are named by the method name plus the -er suffix: Reader, Writer, Formatter,...
-* Pointer and Non-pointer method receivers.
+* Pointer & Non-pointer method receivers.

     ```Go
     func (s *MyStruct) pointerMethod() {} // method on pointer